Greek Lemon Potatoes (Tender & Tangy)

 Pro Tips for Greek Lemon Potatoes

-Ingredient Selection: Choose Yukon Gold potatoes for their creamy texture and ability to hold shape during cooking, enhancing the final dish’s quality.
+Ingredient Selection: Choose Yukon Gold potatoes for their creamy texture and ability to hold their shape during cooking.

-Temperature Management: Ensure the oven is preheated fully before baking to achieve the perfect crust on the potatoes.
+Temperature Management: Ensure the oven is fully preheated before baking to achieve the best texture.

-Make-Ahead Strategies: Prepare the lemon mixture and parboil the potatoes a day in advance, storing them separately in the fridge.
+Make-Ahead Strategies: Parboil the potatoes and prepare the emulsion a day ahead, storing separately in the fridge.

 Troubleshooting Common Issues